-The total pension liability (asset) for the June 30, 2018, measurement period was determined by an actuarial valuation as of June 30, 2017, with updated procedures used to roll forward the total pension liability (asset) to June 30, 2018.
-The total pension liability (asset) was based on the following assumptions:
+The total pension liability (asset) for the June 30, 2019, measurement period was determined by an actuarial valuation as of June 30, 2018, with update procedures used to roll forward the total pension liability to June 30, 2019.
+The total pension liability was based on the following assumptions:

 Miscellaneous

-Valuation Date June 30, 2017
+Valuation Date June 30, 2018

-Measurement Date June 30, 2018
+Measurement Date June 30, 2019

-Actuarial Cost Method Entry-age normal cost method
+Actuarial Cost Method Entry-age normal

+cost method

 Actuarial Assumptions:

 Discount Rate 7.15%

 Inflation 2.50%

 Salary Increases (1)

 Mortality Rate Table (2)

 Postretirement Benefit Increase (3)

 - (1) Varies by entry age and service. - (2) The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 Experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website. - (3) Contract cost of living adjustment up to 2.00% until purchasing power protection allowance floor on purchasing power applies, 2.50% thereafter.
+The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
+Pre-retirement and Post-retirement mortality rates includes 15 years of projected mortality improvement using 90% of Scale MP-2016 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from December 2017 that can be found on the CalPERS website. - (3) The less of contract COLA or 2.50% until Purchasing Power Protection Allowance Floor on purchasing power applies, 2.50% thereafter.

 b.
-Pension Liabilities (Assets), Pension Expenses, and Deferred Outflows/Inflows of Resources Related to Pensions (Continued)
+Pension Liability, Pension Expenses, and Deferred Outflows/Inflows of Resources Related to Pensions (Continued)